My father passed away Saturday morning, September 7, 2013, around 5:15.

-The Saturday before was the last time we spoke to each other.
-He seemed to be encountering an invisible world; reaching for something I could not see.
-I asked him, “What are you looking for, dad?”
-He replied with no hesitation in perfect peace…
+The Saturday before was the last time we spoke.
+His hands were reaching for something I could not see, as if he was encountering an invisible world.
+I asked him what he was looking for.
+With no hesitation he replied in perfect peace…

 - Quit public school in the eighth grade 1925.
 Went to prep school 1931